strangerstudios/pmpro-membership-manager-role/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-gift-levels/issues

 == Changelog ==
+= .3.1 =
+* BUG FIX/ENHANCEMENT: Loading the Membership Manager role on admin init instead of activation so capabilities are updated when the plugin updates.
+* ENHANCEMENT: Giving managers the "pmpro_approvals" capability to allow for integration with the PMPro Approvals plugin.

 = .3 =
 * Removed the ability for membership managers to edit administrators/editors or change users to or from the administrator/editor role.
 You can filter which roles are restricted using the pmprommr_restricted_roles filter; return an array of role names.